CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates specific capabilities (dependency networks, Gantt charts, what-if scenarios, filtered views), provides explicit trigger guidance with a comprehensive list of natural user phrases, and occupies a distinct niche in legal project/programme management.
-The description uses proper third-person voice throughout and balances technical specificity with user-friendly trigger terms.
+This is an excellent skill description that clearly articulates specific capabilities (dependency networks, Gantt charts, what-if scenarios, filtered views), provides comprehensive trigger terms covering both technical and conversational language, and occupies a distinct niche in legal matter planning and programme management.
+The description is well-structured with a clear separation between capability description and trigger guidance, and uses appropriate third-person voice throughout.

 DimensionReasoningScore